 Employment and Change in Control Agreements.
 Messrs.
-Ferguson, Russell and Schlom, each have an employment agreement with AZZ, which are described above in the section titled "Employment Agreements."
-The employment agreements of Messrs.
-Ferguson and Schom provide for severance pay and benefits upon a termination of employment not in connection with a change in control.
-Mr. Ferguson (but not Mr. Schlom or Mr. Russell) also has a Change in Control Agreement with AZZ that provides for severance pay and benefits upon a termination of employment agreement provides for severance pay and benefits upon a termination of employment with AZZ that provides for severance pay and benefits upon a termination of employment in connection with a change in control.
-Mr. Russell's employment agreement provides that his severance pay, and benefits will be provided under the Company's Executive Officer Severance Plan (effective October 11, 2021, as described in the above section titled "Severance Benefits" on page 60 of this Proxy Statement).
+Ferguson, Crawford and Stovall each have an employment agreement with AZZ, which are described above in the section titled "Employment Agreements."
+Mr. Ferguson's employment agreement provides for severance pay and benefits upon a termination of employment and he has a separate Change in Control Agreement with AZZ that provides for severance pay and benefits upon a termination of employment in connection with a change in control.
+The employment agreements for Messrs.
+Crawford and Stovall provide that their severance pay, and benefits will be provided under the Company's Executive Officer Severance Plan (effective October 8, 2021, as described in the above section titled "Severance Benefits" on page 56 of this Proxy Statement).

-Executive Severance Plan.
+Executive Officer Severance Plan.
 Ms. Mackey and Messrs.
-Russell and Stovall are participants in the Executive Severance Plan that provides for severance pay and benefits to eligible executives upon a termination of employment by the Company without Cause or by the executive for Good Reason, whether the termination is or is not in connection with a change in control.
-Mr. Schlom is also eligible under the Executive Severance Plan but only for change in control severance pay and benefits under that plan.
-Under the terms of the Executive Severance Plan, because the employment agreements of Messrs.
-Ferguson and Schlom provide severance pay and benefits for terminations of employment not in connection with a change in control, they are not eligible for the severance pay and benefits under the Executive Severance Plan upon their terminations not in connection with a change in control.
-Similarly, because Mr. Ferguson is party to a Change in Control Agreement with AZZ that provides him severance pay and benefits for terminations of employment in connection with a change in control, he is not eligible for the severance pay and benefits under the Executive Severance Plan upon his termination in connection with a change in control.
-No severance pay or benefits are provided under the Executive Severance Plan for a termination due to Cause, disability, death, or voluntary termination without Good Reason.
+Crawford, Russell and Stovall are participants in the Executive Officer Severance Plan that provides for severance pay and benefits to eligible executives upon a termination of employment by the Company without Cause or by the executive for Good Reason, whether the termination is or is not in connection with a change in control.
+Similarly, because Mr. Ferguson is party to a Change in Control Agreement with AZZ that provides him severance pay and benefits for terminations of employment in connection with a change in control, he is not eligible for the severance pay and benefits under the Executive Officer Severance Plan upon his termination in connection with a change in control.
+No severance pay or benefits are provided under the Executive Officer Severance Plan for a termination due to Cause, disability, death, or voluntary termination without Good Reason.